lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/world building/Governement/Law.md

 - there is a crime known as "Gender Treachery"
 	- i have no idea what it is

-- doctors from [[the time before]] are hunted down and are publicly executed for "crimes"
+- doctors from [[The Time Before]] are hunted down and are publicly executed for "crimes"
 - these "crimes" were legal when they performed them but now they are not and they are being prosecuted for it
 	- it is never clearly stated but i think the crimes these doctors committed was abortion